-In January 2006, the Company entered into an agreement with ASKION GmbH ("ASKION") to produce and test commercial grade MelaFind® hand-held imaging device systems.
-Under the agreement, ASKION is to produce up to forty MelaFind® imaging devices for the Company to be utilized in the Company's pivotal trial which will be conducted at up to twenty clinical study sites in the United States.
+In January 2006, the Company entered into an agreement with ASKION GmbH ("ASKION") to produce and test commercial-grade MelaFind® hand-held imaging device systems.
+Under the agreement, ASKION is to produce up to forty MelaFind® imaging devices for the Company to be utilized in the Company's pivotal trial which will be conducted under the auspices of the Protocol Agreement reached with FDA.
 The Company is required to make payments to ASKION upon delivery of the MelaFind® systems.
 The Company expects to maintain a relationship, which has evolved into a month-to-month agreement, with ASKION and continue with development activities throughout 2007.

-During January 2004, the Company entered into an employment agreement with its President and Chief Executive Officer, Dr. Gulfo, which provided for an annual base salary of \$175, stock options and performance bonuses at the discretion of the Board of Directors.
+The Company has an employment agreement with its President and Chief Executive Officer, Dr. Gulfo, which provides for an annual base salary, stock options and performance bonuses at the discretion of the Board of Directors.
 The agreement, which provides for automatic one-year renewal terms, currently runs through the end of 2007.
 Effective May 31, 2006 the Board of Directors decided to increase Dr. Gulfo's annual base salary to \$235, and awarded him a bonus in the amount of \$50.
+On May 8, 2007, but effective April 1, 2007, the Board of Directors increased Dr. Gulfo's annual base salary to \$260 and awarded him a bonus of \$60.